 The expenses are as light as they are at any school on this coast.
 Tuition is free.
 Books cost on an average about \$5 per term.
 Instruments and material for work in the different sciences will cost from \$10 to \$20 during the four years.
-One dollar per term will be charged for material in the Physical Laboratory work, and \$3 for the same purpose in the work in Chemistry.
-Board in private families costs from \$4 to \$5 per week.
+One dollar per term will be charged for materials in the Physical Laboratory work, and \$3 for the same purpose in the work in Chemistry; fifty cents per year will be charged for material in Sloyd work, and twenty-five cents per term as a library fee to cover wear and tear and losses.
+Board in private families costs from \$3 50 to \$5 per week.
 Rooms may be had by students if they wish to board themselves.
-The cost of living may then be reduced to \$3 per week.
+The cost of living may then be reduced to \$2 50 per week.
 Many of the students also find it possible to work for a part, or the whole, of their board.
 When this is done, it is advisable for the student not to attempt to take the entire work of any class, but to take a year longer and thus avoid overtasking himself.